 For 2D application it is straight forward to generate images, since every point of the computational grid represents a pixel.
 However, for 3D applications this assignment fails.
-OpenLB allows to reduce the 3D grid with the help of a plane.
-The resulting plane represents then the image by assigning plane points to pixels.
+OpenLB allows to reduce the 3D grid to a 2D plane by parametrizing a hyperplane in 3D space.
+The resulting 2D block lattice represents the image by assigning lattice points to pixels.

-An example of how to take a norm and how to place a plane is shown below
+An example of how to take a norm and how to reduce a plane is shown below: